 Postmarket Cybersecurity Management

 Section 524B does not end at market clearance.
-Manufacturers must maintain cybersecurity throughout the device’s total product lifecycle, which the FDA defines as the period from design through end of support.
+Manufacturers must maintain cybersecurity throughout the device’s total product lifecycle.

 Coordinated Vulnerability Disclosure